Have you ever experienced a moment of complete relaxation when you least expected it?

 Most agree the best way to describe it is as an extremely tingly sensation that starts on the scalp or back of the neck and spreads throughout the body.
 This feeling is accompanied by a deep feeling of relaxation which is why many people use ASMR videos to help deal things like anxiety, insomnia and mood disorders.

-In recent years an ASMR community has flourished on the internet with members committed to helping one another relax and experience tingles.
+In recent years an ASMR community has flourished on the internet with members creating videos that mimic ASMR triggers in an attempt to help others relax and experience tingles.

 ASMR is a relatively new term for something that humans have likely been experiencing since time began.
-I say likely because it’s only in recent years that this feeling of tingly relaxation has been talked about and given a name.
+I say likely because it’s only in recent years that this feeling of tingly relaxation has been talked about or been given a name.

 The first mention of ASMR was back in 2007 in an internet forum.
-A user described her ASMR experiences and asked if anyone else had ever experienced something similar.
+A user described her ASMR experiences and asked if anyone else experienced something similar.
 It turned out lots of people had and users began sharing their own stories and what triggers their tingles.
-This feeling didn’t have a name and not much was known about it.
-Eventually, it was called Autonomous Sensory Meridian Response and a community slowly began to grow.
+This feeling didn’t have a name but eventually the term Autonomous Sensory Meridian Response was coined and a community slowly began to grow.

 The ASMR community now primarily exists on Youtube where every day thousands of ASMRtists upload hundreds of videos all with the aim of eliciting tingles from their viewers.
 Even Cardi B is a fan with her ASMR interview with the ultra-hip W magazine currently at 45 million views.